-Positions and sizes for render elements can be specified as a combination of absolute values where the default unit is pt (1/72 inch) like in the layout extension and relative values in % where the % symbol has to be added to the value.
-Each coordinate can have zero or one relative component and zero or on absolute component.
-E.g. to specify a coordinate that is 5 points from the right edge of the current viewport the user could specify - 5+100%.
-In order to make parsing of coordinate infomrmation easier, the absolute component has to be specified before the relative component if there is a relative component.
+Positions and sizes for render elements can be specified as a combination of absolute values where the default unit is pt (1/72 inch) and relative values in % where the % symbol has to be added to the value.
+Each coordinate can have zero or one relative component and zero or one absolute component.
+For example to specify a coordinate that is 5 points left of the right edge of the current viewport the user could specify -5 + 100%.

+In order to make parsing of coordinate information easier, the absolute component has to be specified before the relative component.
+If the absolute component is 0.0, only the relative part has to be specified.
 All values are relative to the bounding box of the corresponding element in the layout.
-This bounding box basically specifies a viewbox for the render elements to be drawn on.
+This bounding box basically specifies a canvas for the render elements to be drawn on.

-3.3 Colors and Gradients
+4.2 Colors and gradients

-Although, it is possible to specify the color for a graphical primitive directly, colors and especially gradients can be specified in a so called listOfColorDefinitions and listOfGradient-Definitions element which is a subelement of the RenderInformation data type.
+Although, it is possible to specify the color for a graphical primitive directly, colors and especially gradients can be specified in a so called listOfColor-Definitions and listOfGradientDefinitions element which are subelements of the RenderInformation data type.
 The listOfColorDefinitions element holds one or more elements called colorDefinition of type ColorDefinition.
 The ColorDefinition data type is derived from SBase and has two additional attributes.
-One id attribute which uniquely identifies the ColorDefinition object within a Render-Information object and an attribute called value which holds a color value.
+One id attribute which uniquely identifies the ColorDefinition object within a RenderInformation object and an attribute called value which holds a color value.

 Color values are specified as a 6 to 8 digit hex string which defines the RGBA value of the color.
 If only the first six digits for the RGB value are given, the alpha value is assumed to be 0xFF which means that the color is totally opaque.
-SVG only has RGB color definitions and the A value is handled by the strokeopacity and fill-opacity attribute.
-The way SVG handles the opacity of a color differs from other software frameworks which mostly use RGBA values to specify a color and the opacity.
-Since we think using RGBA values is more common, we choose to use RGBA values for the render extension as well.
 Instead of specifying a color value, the value 'none' can be given which is equal to no drawing at all.
 To specify 'none' for the stop-color of a gradient is not allowed.